-SMT discuss the PP allocation and PP pupil's progress & attendance and barriers to learning at a monthly SMT meeting
+SMT discuss the PP allocation and PP pupil's progress & attendance and barriers to learning at a monthly SMT meeting the needs of individual pupils in respect of their EHCPs, their Individual Learning Plans and any barriers to learning they might be experiencing.

-The Pupil Premium strategy will be reviewed yearly at the end of summer term by SMT.
+□ The Pupil Premium strategy will be reviewed yearly at the end of summer term by SMT.
 It is reported to the Governors at the first full governor's meeting at the beginning of each academic year.